payoh/csharp-client-directkit-xml/README.md

  4. **Note**:
   - Please make sure that you use **DirectkitXML**, not Directkit or DirectkitJSON (the URL should finish with **_directkitxml/Service.asmx_**).
   - If you have an error _403 Forbidden_, you have to contact Lemonway support to whitelist your IP address.
-  - The LemonWayAPI reference may be not up-to-date in this repository.
+  - The PayohAPI reference may be not up-to-date in this repository.
 You have to follow the tutorial above to update the service reference.
  5. Now it's your turn to play with other methods.